 When I was a child I would talk to my grandparents for hours and hear the stories of how they did things “back in their day” and as I think about that, it is amazing how much has changed in just a few decades and what impacts me the most is how much is forgotten.

 I believe it’s important that future generations are instructed on how the skills of yesterday can benefit them today and the future generations as well.
 Many people are coming around to this type of thinking and they are learning the skills of the past and combining them with the technology and knowledge of today.

-Many families are changing the way they are living because of this homesteading movement and because of that many children are being introduced to gardening for the very first time.
+Many families are changing the way they are living to pursue a lifestyle of self sufficiency and sustainability and because of that many children are being introduced to gardening for the very first time.
 Many are wondering about how to get their children in a self sufficient, homesteading mindset.
 Well here are a few tips that just might help.

 Let them have something to imitate.

 Children love to be like their parents, so it makes sense that if you want to introduce your children to gardening you have to let them see you garden.
 When you are digging in the dirt give them something to dig with as well.
 When you are pulling weeds show them some weeds they also can pull.
 They will want to be like those they look up to.

 Give them their own space.

 My parents always had a garden and I worked in that garden from as far back as I can remember but it wasn’t until second grade when I grew a bean into a plant in a paper cup at school that I felt like I grew something.
 Here I am 35 years later and I still remember that feeling.
 Give children a place to grow something, it doesn’t really matter if it’s a special place in the corner of the garden or a paper cup in a window, they just want it to be their very own.